theknarf-experiments/homeautomation/packages/multimedia/Readme.md

 Once you've run `docker-compose up -d` you can visit `dashboard.localhost/`

+## Manual configuration
+After starting the services there's a bit of manual configuration needed.
+I hope to automate this in the future.

+1. Go to `dashboard.localhost` and click on `sonarr`.

+2. Go to `Settings` -> `Download Client` and click the `+` button under `Download Clients`.

+3. Select Transmission, give it a name and set the host to `transmission.multimedia_default`, also set the correct username and password.

+4. Hit the `test`-button to see that everything worked and then save

+5. Now go to `System` and hit the `Restart`-button (the button is an icon up in the right corner).
+After restarting the error about no download client should go away.

 ## TODO

 - Add bazarr for automatic subtitle downloads (https://github.com/linuxserver/docker-bazarr)